• Skip to primary navigation

 June 23, 2018 at 3:22 pm

 Just tried this recipe last night.
-Added 1 t. minced garlic and 1 t. minced ginger in the dressing as suggested.
 Didn't use cilantro since one family member doesn't like it.
 Excellent flavor!
 Fresh, colorful.
 Will definitely make again.

 Reply